|

 EXCERPT:

-which stood the ancient castle of Lin'.
-While geography often generated surnames
+which stood the ancient castle of Lin”.
+While geography often generated

-This family, a root of unnumbered branches, was named de Lynne
+family, a root of unnumbered branches, was named de Lynne long before arriving

-believed that Walter de Lynne, signer of the 1296 Ragman Roll, was the ancestor
+and McKerlie believed that Walter de Lynne, signer of the 1296 Ragman Roll, was

 Gazetteer of Scotland

-relates that: (1) the Lynns were kinsmen of the English baron Hugh de Morville;
+relates instead that: (1) the Lynns were kinsmen of the English baron Hugh de

-(2) de Morville was allied with King David I, participated in the 1170 slaying
+Morville; (2) de Morville was allied with King David I, participated in the 1170

-of Thomas à Beckett, fled to Scotland, and was granted the lands of Dalry; and
+slaying of Thomas ŕ Beckett, fled to Scotland, and was granted the lands of

-(3) Walter Lynn, first of the family in Ayrshire, inherited the barony of Lynn
+Dalry; and (3) Walter Lynn, first of the family in Ayrshire, inherited the

-that ilk', and the right to be so called was granted only by royal charter.
+bore the title “of that ilk”, and the right to be so called was granted only by

 |